 No mans land

-After another 20 minutes we reached the Moroccan immigration and crossed into Western Sahara that Morrocco occupies and administers the immigration for.
-We negotiated a price with a taxi driver to take us 4 hours to Dahkla .
-There were giant murals of the Moroccan king instantly portrayed on the highway to remind everyone who controls the area.
+After another 20 minutes of rough driving, we finally reached Moroccan immigration and officially crossed into Western Sahara, which Morocco occupies and administers.
+We negotiated a price with a taxi driver for the four-hour journey to Dahkla.
+Almost immediately, towering murals of the Moroccan king lined the highway—an unmistakable reminder of who controls the region.

 Giant billboard of King of Morocco